Fat Beats

 Photo Credit: Jessy V. Castillo

-This photograph was part of the “Public Notice" project, which documented the places impacted by the gentrification push in the mid 2010s in the Los Angeles area.
+This photograph was part of the “Public Notice" project, which documented the places impacted by the gentrification push in the mid 2010s in the Los Angeles area. -Dyanne

 UponShop